lka/client_server_einkaufsliste/client/ARCHITECTURE.md

 - **Event Delegation Support**:
   - `createItemElement()` creates buttons with `data-item-id` attributes
   - No `onDelete` callback parameter - enforces event delegation pattern
-  - Buttons include `removeBtn` class for delegation selector
+  - Buttons include `removeBtn` and `editBtn` classes for delegation selectors
   - Parent container is responsible for event handling
 - **Template Caching**:
   - Templates are fetched once and cached in memory (Map)